porthd/timer/Documentation/ReadMe.md

   0,1,2,0,3,2,1' a public holiday would be shifted by three days (5th entry) if it falls on a Friday (5th day of the week).
   Technically, the mechanics work in the same way as `_fixed_`.
-- _fixedrelated_: The fourth Advent example shows that there are holidays that are celebrated on certain days of the week relative to a fixed date (the first day of Christmas in Advent).
+- _fixedrelated_ or better _xmasrelated_: The fourth Advent example shows that there are holidays that are celebrated on certain days of the week relative to a fixed date (the first day of Christmas in Advent).
   With the numbers 1 = Monday to 7 = Sunday you define the day of the week in `arg.status` that must precede the fixed date of the target holiday.
   In `arg.statusCount` you then define how many weeks before the day must take